 The Decatur Youth Symphony will:

-- provide, as a division of Decatur Parks and Recreation, young musicians with the beneﬁts of character development and life lessons provided through team experience
+- provide young musicians with the beneﬁts of character development and life lessons provided through team experience

 - strive to ensure that every qualiﬁed student will have the opportunity to participate in our programs, regardless of ﬁnancial need

 - reach out to underserved students by collaborating with other organizations to provide instrumental instruction that develops musical talent, fosters self esteem, enhances academic performance and promotes good citizenship